ADA-research/Sparkle/Documentation/source/quickstart.md

 sparkle initialise
 ```

 This sets up various default directories and files for Sparkle to use that you can customise later.
-Note that if you wish to download the files for the {ref}`Examples <examples>`, you can run the command with the flag:
+Note that if you wish to download the files for the {ref}`Tutorials <tutorials>`, you can run the command with the flag:

 ```shell
 sparkle initialise --download-examples